-It is also worth mentioning that the texts Schreiner cites of Abraham's election (Neh.
+68 It is also worth mentioning that the texts Schreiner cites of Abraham's election (Neh.
 9:7; Josh.
-24:3; Gen. 24:7) would not lend support to a Calvinistic concept of election anyway because they do not involve election directly unto salvation and they do not bespeak unconditionality.
+24:3; Gen. 24:7) would not lend support to a Calvinistic concept of election anyway because they do not involve election directly unto salvation and they do not be peak unconditionality.
 Neh.
 9:7 appears to speak of God's choice of Abram for speaking to him and to bring him out of Ur, followed in 9:8 by reference to a later covenantal election of Abraham based on faith.
 Gen. 24:7 and Josh.
 24:3 imply God's choice in his taking Abraham from his homeland, the same sort of election found in Neh.
 9:7.
 But the text says nothing of God's choice being unconditional.
 It would beg the question to argue or assume that Abraham trusted God and followed his call because he was elected to do so irresistibly.
 That would be to read Calvinistic theology into the text.
 It certainly cannot be drawn from it.
 If anything, it would be more natural to see this election as conditional.
 God chose Abram to address, and so called him to follow him.
 Abraham then had a choice.
 If he had rejected God's call, then he would not have obtained salvation.
 Interestingly, the Hebrew word Schreiner seizes upon for indicating election in Gen. 24:7 and Josh.
-24:3-הלקם ("to take")-can be used with respect to conditional election, and is clearly so used in one of the very contexts Schreiner cites,
+24:3-לקח ("to take")-can be used with respect to conditional election, and is clearly so used in one of the very contexts Schreiner cites, Gen. 24:4, where לכת involves the idea of choosing a wife and bringing her to her future husband.
+But the chosen woman must be willing to go for the choice to be fully made; the completion of the choice is conditional on her consent (24:5-8).
+So it is with the texts Schreiner cites concerning God "taking"

 All agree that the Old Testament contains instances of individual divine election unto service.
 But the question we are dealing with is election unto salvation, the election of the covenant people of God, which establishes people as belonging to God and, at least ideally, as beneficiaries of his salvation.
-Yet most advocates of individualistic election would agree that the Old Testament concept is not individualistic and that its corporate concept is not merely the election of individuals on their own who are then gathered into a group.
+69 Yet most advocates of individualistic election would agree that the Old Testament concept is not individualistic and that its corporate concept is not merely the election of individuals on their own who are then gathered into a group.
 They typically take a more moderate approach to try and establish individualistic election.

 Some maintain that while the election of God's people is only corporate in the Old Testament, it becomes individualized in the New.
-Others attempt to preserve some sort of individualistic election unto salvation in the Old Testament by asserting that there is a movement toward individual election in the Old Testament itself, even if it never reaches a fully individualistic level.
-This latter, progressive view, points to the Old Gen. 24:4, where involves the idea of choosing a wife and bringing her to her future husband.
-But the chosen woman must be willing to go for the choice to be fully made; the completion of the choice is conditional on her consent (24:5-8).
-So it is with the texts Schreiner cites concerning God "taking" Abraham, which look back on the completion of
+70 Others attempt to preserve some sort of individualistic election unto salvation in the Old Testament by asserting that there is a movement toward individual election in the Old Testament itself, even if it never reaches a fully individualistic level.
+71 This latter, progressive view, points to the Old Testament concept of the remnant and prophetic announcements of God's acceptance of the faithful and rejection of the faithless within Israel as individualizing the concept of election.
+But both of these approaches run aground on a fact that we have already observed, that the Old Testament concept of corporate election always encompassed the inclusion and exclusion of individuals into/from the elect people without extending the concept of election itself to exit from or entrance into the corporate body and without

-God's choice in actually leading Abraham out of the house and land of idolatry.
+Abraham, which look back on the completion of God's choice in actually leading Abraham out of the house and land of idolatry.